-The John M. Flaxman Library is located at the heart of the School of the Art Institute of Chicago campus.
-Library staff collaborate with every program at the School to support teaching, learning and research across the entire curriculum at the undergraduate and graduate levels.
-Hundreds of thousands of books, magazines, movies and sound recordings are available on interdisciplinary topics in late 20th and 21st century art and design, with several thousand new items added annually.
+The John M. Flaxman Library is located at the heart of the campus.
+We provide services and resources to encourage critical thinking and creative practices.
+We support teaching, learning, and research across the entire curriculum.
+Hundreds of thousands of books, magazines, movies, and sound recordings are available on interdisciplinary topics in late 20th and 21st century art and design, with several thousand new items added annually.
 A continuously growing number of scholarly resources are available online, including ebooks, ejournals, databases, digital images, and streaming videos.
 Popular Special Collections include: the Joan Flasch Artists' Book Collection, the Randolph Street Gallery Archives and the 16mm Film Study Collection.

 SAIC Digital Collections is available for researchers worldwide.

-The mission of the Flaxman Library is to advance student learning and enrich the research environment at the School of the Art Institute of Chicago.
+The mission of the John M. Flaxman Library is to advance student learning and enrich the research environment of the School of the Art Institute of Chicago.

-We enact our mission by participating in and preserving evidence of the teaching, learning, research, and making activities of value to the SAIC community.
-The library is empowered by the School’s Mission and fully engaged in the work and play of the campus.
-Library staff members collaborate as peers with students, faculty, and colleagues throughout and beyond the institution, to further the scholarly and artistic achievements of all.
-We take responsibility for developing and sustaining our own curiosity, skills, and professional accomplishments—as individuals, as a team, and as an essential component of an extraordinary community.
+We enact our mission by participating in and preserving the teaching, learning, and research of the SAIC community.
+The Library is fully engaged in campus activities.
+We collaborate as peers with students, faculty, and staff to further the scholarly and artistic achievements of all.
+We develop and sustain curiosity, skills, and professionalism as an essential component of an extraordinary community.

 Visit the John M. Flaxman Library